Siskiyou County, California: Public transportation

 Siskiyou Transit And General Express (STAGE) operates buses connecting the more populated areas of the county.
 Amtrak trains stop in Dunsmuir.
-Amtrak California motorcoaches operate from Sacramento and Medford, OR, with stops in Yreka, Weed, Mount Shasta, and Dunsmuir, for passengers connecting to and from Amtrak trains in Sacramento or Stockton.
+Amtrak Thruway formerly operated between Sacramento and Medford, OR, with stops in Yreka, Weed, Mount Shasta, and Dunsmuir, for passengers connecting to and from Amtrak trains in Sacramento or Stockton; this service was discontinued in 2009.
+Greyhound buses pass through the county on Interstate 5 with a stop in Weed.

 Airports

 Siskiyou County owns and operates Butte Valley Airport, Happy Camp Airport, Scott Valley Airport, Siskiyou County Airport and Weed Airport (all general aviation).
 Dunsmuir Municipal-Mott Airport and Montague-Yreka Rohrer Field are also within the county.

 The closest airports for commercial domestic plane departures are Rogue Valley International-Medford Airport north of the county in Medford, Oregon, Crater Lake–Klamath Regional Airport, northeast of the county in Klamath Falls, Oregon, and Redding Municipal Airport south of the county in Redding, California.